Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: A Characterization of Realizable Online Multi-Label Learning

-In this section, we characterize deterministic learners for the realizable online multi-label learning problem under different feedback models, using the corresponding Littlestone dimensions defined in Section~\ref{sec:LDs}.
-The optimal algorithm in each setup is a standard optimal algorithm, presented in Algorithms~\ref{alg:mistake-unknown-SOA}, \ref{alg:mistake-known-SOA}, and \ref{alg:set-SOA}.
-Note that due to similarity of $\LDS$ with set Littlestone dimension of \citet{raman2024online}, our proof for set-valued also closely resembles \citet{raman2024online} realizable results for deterministic learning algorithms.
+The following theorem characterizes the mistake bound of deterministic learners in the realizable online multi-label learning problem and under different feedback models, using the Littlestone dimensions defined in Section~\ref{sec:LDs}.
+We define a Standard Optimal Algorithm (SOA) for each setup and show they achieve optimal mistake bounds.
+The proof of Theorem~\ref{thm:real-char} and the description of SOAs appear in \ifthenelse{\boolean{arxivsubmission}}{the remainder of this section}{Appendix~\ref{pf_realizable_online}}.

-\begin{restatable}{theorem}{RealChar} For any multi-label hypothesis class $\cH$, and any $T \in \bN$ we have the following characterization for the feedback models: \usetagform{nowidth}
+\begin{restatable}{theorem}{RealChar} For any multi-label hypothesis class $\cH$, and any $T \in \bN$ we have the following characterizations of the optimal mistake bound for the three feedback models: \usetagform{nowidth}